 - were employed for a total of 12 months by your employer prior to starting your leave, and

-- to care for a family member who suffers from a serious health condition (“family member” includes your child, spouse, registered domestic partner, parent, grandparent, grandchild, sibling, or designated person – any individual related by blood or whose association with the employee is the equivalent of a family relationship),
+- To care for a family member who suffers from a serious health condition.
+“Family member” includes your child, spouse, registered domestic partner, parent, grandparent, grandchild, sibling, or designated person – any individual related by blood or whose association with the employee is the equivalent of a family relationship).

-For purposes of this California employment law, a “serious health condition” is an illness, injury, or physical or mental condition that requires:
+A “serious health condition” is an illness, injury, or physical or mental condition that requires:

 - any period of incapacity or treatment in connection with inpatient care,